ianb/blog/content/pages/projects.md

 <dt><a href="https://github.com/mozilla-services/screenshots"><strong>Firefox Screenshots</strong></a></dt>
 <dd>I started Page Shot (which became Firefox Screenshots) in October 2014.
 During that time I went from doing it as a small side project, to managing the project during its nascent stages, then when I left management I rejoined development to get it launched as a <a href="https://testpilot.firefox.com/experiments/page-shot">Test Pilot experiment</a>.
 During that period it went from being a page freezing tool (similar to the Way Back Machine) to a screenshot tool.<br><br>
-It was popular inside Test Pilot, and it wasn't much later when it re-launched as a core Firefox feature.
+It was popular inside Test Pilot, and it wasn't much later when it re-launched as a core Firefox feature in September 2017.
 When it launched it was the first real product built that took unencrypted user content, that used Google Analytics, the first Firefox feature to ship as a <a href="https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions">WebExtension</a>, and the first use of <a href="https://sentry.io/welcome/">Sentry</a> to monitor errors in the browser. <br><br>
-For myself, Screenshots has been a lesson in managed expectations, but also a lesson in <a href="http://www.ianbicking.org/blog/2018/02/web-small-composable-tools.html">providing simple tools</a> without worrying about how hard they are to create.</dd>
+For myself, Screenshots has been a lesson in managed expectations, but also a lesson in <a href="http://www.ianbicking.org/blog/2018/02/web-small-composable-tools.html">providing simple tools</a> without worrying about how hard they are to create. <br><br>
+Despite being popular, in 2019 the server component of Screenshots is being shut down, though the tool will otherwise remain in Firefox.
+During its life 36 million people used the Screenshots server with over 100 million screenshots uploaded.
+About 20% of screenshots created are uploaded (instead of being downloaded or copied to the clipboard), so it would be reasonable to estimate 500 million screenshots taken in the course of two years.</dd>

 <dt><a href="https://github.com/mozilla/side-view"><strong>Side View</strong></a></dt>
 <dd>Another <a href="https://testpilot.firefox.com/experiments/side-view">Test Pilot experiment</a>, this makes it easy to open a mobile view of a website in the Firefox sidebar.
 I'm mostly proud that we kept it simple and usable.</dd>